Pulmonary hypertension is high blood pressure in the arteries of the lungs. It makes the right side of the heart work harder than normal.

 Many treatment options for pulmonary arterial hypertension are available.
 If you are prescribed medicines, they may be taken by mouth (oral), received through the vein (intravenous, or IV), or breathed in (inhaled).

-Your doctor will decide which medicine is best for you.
+Your provider will decide which medicine is best for you.
 You will be closely monitored during treatment to watch for side effects and to see how well you are responding to the medicine.
-Do not stop taking your medicines without talking to your doctor.
+DO NOT stop taking your medicines without talking to your provider.

 Other treatments may include:

 Other important tips to follow:

 How well you do depends on what caused the condition.
 Medicines for IPAH may help slow the disease.

 As the illness gets worse, you will need to make changes in your home to help you get around the house.